 Cast iron has been used in cookware for thousands of years, spanning different civilizations.
 Its durability remains unmatched.
 Compared to many other modern forms of cookware, it remains relatively inexpensive.
 The health benefits of cast iron are singular—no other widely available cooking surface actively contributes a considerable amount of a necessary nutrient (iron, naturally) the way cast iron does.
 Recently, grill manufacturers have been utilizing cast iron to substitute steel and other less durable materials.
-Looking for great grill recipes like lobster, asparagus, or pork chops?
-I have you covered.

 A high-maintenance affair

 With the marriage of cast iron and grilling grates, a near-perfect solution to grilling woes was discovered.
 The superior heat transfer of cast iron allows for pinpoint accuracy in grilling everything from ribs to eggplant to pineapple.
 However, as anyone who has lived with people as uninformed as my former roommates knows, the maintenance issue is real.
 Moisture is the enemy, and moisture is virtually unavoidable for your outdoor grill.

 Enter porcelain coating.
 This smooth material, which coats many cast iron grilling grates, does not diminish the excellent heat transfer of the interior iron, while providing a strong armor against the elements.
 With this innovation, most of the benefits of cast iron grilling are retained, while many of their drawbacks are greatly reduced (if not eliminated entirely).

 Although porcelain makes working with cast iron far easier by reducing the need to season or ‘cure’ the bare metal and making cleanups much simpler, it comes with its own set of drawbacks.
 The porcelain enamel is relatively delicate, meaning that more brittle and abrasive cleaning devices and chemicals will compromise the protective quality of the porcelain.